pjonatansr/poll-app/README.md

 ```

 Whenever the user creates a poll, the application will generate a session and schedule a QuartzJobBean to the poll end date.
 That job will be responsible to call the method to calculate the result.
 The QuartzJobs aren't persisted in database, if the application stops when a QuartzJob is waiting to execute, the QuartzJob will only execute when the next access to the result occurs.

 ### Vote
 To vote, do you need to wait until the respective poll start.
 After that, you only have the time given through the duration inserted with the registered pull.
-You can use the POST method /api/v1/sessions/{sessionId}/votes, passing the sessionId in the URL and the request body with the follow parameters:
+You can use the POST method /api/v1/sessions/{sessionId}/votes, passing the sessionId in the URL and the request body with the follows parameters:

 |Property|Type|Description|
 |---|---|---|